manus-aiattack/dlnk-platform-complete/docs/DEPLOYMENT_GUIDE.md

 ```

 This command will:
-1. Build the Docker image for the dLNk dLNk application, installing all Python dependencies.
+1. Build the Docker image for the Connext application, installing all Python dependencies.
 2. Pull the official Redis image.
 3. Create and start containers for the API server and the Redis database.